Jellyfish0427/PCA-and-NN/report/README.md

 Mini-batch -> Gragient -> Update parameters
 1. Randomly select a mini-batch of training data and labels.
 2. Calculate the gradients.
 3. Use the optimizer to update the parameters.
 Keep repeating these steps to adjust the weights until the epochs is reached.

+## Layers

 ## PCA Method
 PCA is a commonly used technique for reducing the dimensionality of a dataset by transforming it into a lower-dimensional space while retaining the most important features or principal components.